valerieYen/AutomatedCardPage/README.md

 - Cross-device compatibility

 ## Notes
-- Profile photos should be hosted online at Imgur (one you host the photo, you must copy the image's address, not the link to the post)
+- Profile photos should be hosted online at Imgur (when you host the photo, you must copy the image's address, not the link to the post)
 - LinkedIn URLs must start with "https://" to display properly